 After all, like many of you I have already pledged to spit in the eye of the county health department, the USDA, The FDA, and any other alphabet soup agency or freedom hating tyrant who may dare to fight fair.
 They hate us too, and their rabbit punches and dirty boxing skills are legendary.
 The enemies of the borderlands are vast and most cleverly devious.
 They lurk at the edges of our lovingly protected world, while hungrily plotting the death of our way of life.
 Compared to them just how bad can one really giant fire-breathing neighbor be?

 Our intimidators and bullies simply cannot prevail, and we refuse to own their hatred.
 Our will, and the will of the land will not allow it, and our travails and hardships will be replaced with joy and forgiveness.
-Here’s to hoping, and praying, that our injuries can only hurt for a little bit, and that things will look much better when it’s over.
+Here’s to hoping, and praying, that our injuries can only hurt for a little bit (approach the DUI attorneys for hire for legal help), and that things will look much better when it’s over.
 Together, we shall grow stronger at the broken places.
 We have the power of the chicken and the spirit of her barnyard friends, and the righteousness of the good fight, on our side.
+People can look at this site and get attorney help.